cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 CLI, with respect to the population of US Facebook users.
 (To be precise, the estimates above actually reflect the percentage inviduals with ILI and CLI, with respect to the population of US Facebook users *and* their households members).
-In reality, our estimates are even further skewed by the propensity of people in the population of US Facebook users to take our survey in the first place.
+In reality, our estimates are even further skewed by the varying propensity of people in the population of US Facebook users to take our survey in the first place.

 When Facebook sends a user to our survey, it generates a random ID number and sends this to us as well.
 Once the user completes the survey, we pass this ID